 What to serve croutons with?

 Serve croutons with any salad or soup!
-Personally, I love them on caesar salads or in tomato soup.
+Personally, I love them on Caesar salads or in tomato soup.
 Alternatively, you can serve them with this pumpkin sweet potato soup, butternut squash soup, salmon quinoa salad, or strawberry goat cheese salad.

 How to store leftover croutons: